santis1001/Employee-Manager/README.md

 **`getDepartmentBudget(db, data)`**

-This funtion recieves the db and data parameter, the db has the connection instance, and the data contains the answer data necessary to run the query with the wanted parameters.
-Using the query it selects a department_id, and sums every role salary with that department id.
+This function receives the `db` and `data` parameters.
+The `db` parameter contains the connection instance, and the `data` parameter contains the answer data necessary to run the query with the desired parameters.
+Using the provided query, it selects a `department_id` and sums the salaries of all roles associated with that department ID.
 It returns the result as a table.

 ```js